robertorosero/pyhtonmig/Doc/library/operator.rst

 .. note::

-   Python 3 is expected to introduce abstract base classes for collection types, so it should be possible to write, for example, ``isinstance(obj, collections.Mapping)`` and ``isinstance(obj, collections.Sequence)``.
+   Since there are now abstract classes for collection types, you should write, for example, ``isinstance(obj, collections.Mapping)`` and ``isinstance(obj, collections.Sequence)``.

-.. function:: isCallable(obj)

-   .. deprecated:: 2.0
-      Use the :func:`callable` built-in function instead.

-   Returns true if the object *obj* can be called like a function, otherwise it returns false.
-True is returned for functions, bound and unbound methods, class objects, and instance objects which support the :meth:`__call__` method.

 .. function:: isMappingType(obj)